crane-9/cs290/assignment_1/README.md

 I went with a very simple color scheme to begin with, as it is what came to mind.
 However, it is a bit limited and could use some work.
 The overall darkness of the pages make it feel a bit like a void, which isn't a feeling I'm personally opposed to, but I recognize it is not conventional.

+## Attributions:

+Chevron SVG was created by Dazzle UI and obtained from [SVGRepo.com](https://www.svgrepo.com/svg/533661/chevron-right).